chef/chef-web-docs/content/custom_resources_notes.md

 This is the recommended way of writing resources for all users.
 There are two gotchas which we're working through:

 1. For helper functions that you used to write in your provider code or used to mixin to your provider code, you have to use an `action_class do ... end` block.
-1. You cannot subclass, and must use mixins for code-sharing (which is really a best practice anyway -- for example, see languages like rust which do not support sub-classing).
+1. You can't subclass, and must use mixins for code-sharing (which is really a best practice anyway -- for example, see languages like rust which don't support sub-classing).

 in `resources/whatever.rb`: